-^{}As disclosed in Note 5, based on the meeting of the Real Estate Committee on 1st of April 2022, it was confirmed that the management will not use the option for renewal for some contracts.
+^{} As disclosed in Note 5, there is no reassessment during the year ended 31 December 2023, however based on the meeting of the Real Estate Committee on 1st of April 2022, it was confirmed that the management will not use the renewal option for some contracts.
 Based on this, the Group's management has recalculated the right of use assets and the obligations for lease liabilities.
-This resulted in a decrease in the right of use assets of SR 102 million and a decrease in the lease liabilities of SR 102 million.
+This resulted in a decrease in the right of use assets of SR 103 million and a decrease in the lease liabilities of SR 103 million.